-Explore Ancient Greece: Athens to Athens Itinerary
+Athens to Athens Itinerary | Explore Ancient Greece

+Embark on a voyage through time and luxury as you set sail on an Athens to Athens itinerary.
+This extraordinary journey unveils the treasures of Ancient Greece.
 Please note that this Athens to Athens itinerary is only a sample.
 Your captain will decide the final route according to your preferences and the current weather conditions.

-Day 1 | Athens
+Day 1 | Begin Athens to Athens Itinerary

 Begin your Athens to Athens Itinerary as you board your yacht in this ancient city.
 Before departing, take some time to explore.
 From magnificent ruins to modern neighborhoods, the vibe of Athens is exciting.
 The city is full of rich history, impressive archeological landmarks, and views of the surrounding mountains and distant sea.